CWFC-CCFB/repicea/README.txt

 by a GNU Lesser General Public License.

 This library relies on
-    - the JavaDBF library (copyright anil@linuxense.com) which is licensed under GNU Lesser General Public License.
+    - (integrated in repicea) the JavaDBF library (copyright anil@linuxense.com) which is licensed under GNU Lesser General Public License.
-    - the ucanaccess library version 5.0.0 (https://sourceforge.net/projects/ucanaccess/) which is licensed under Apache License, Version 2.0
+    - (optionally) the ucanaccess library version 5.0.0 (https://sourceforge.net/projects/ucanaccess/) which is licensed under Apache License, Version 2.0
+	- (optionally) the Batik library (copyright Apache Software Foundation) which is licensed under Apache License, Version 2.0

-It also requires the jabx library version 2.3.2 (Copyright (c) 2017 Oracle and/or its affiliates, https://eclipse-ee4j.github.io/jaxb-ri/) if the JVM is running under Java 11 or 13.
+It may also require the jabx library version 2.3.2 (Copyright (c) 2017 Oracle and/or its affiliates, https://eclipse-ee4j.github.io/jaxb-ri/) if the JVM is running under Java 11 or 13.
 The jabx library is protected by the Eclipse Distribution License (see https://www.eclipse.org/org/documents/edl-v10.php).